conleyjl24/-xxx/README.md

 You can define relative links and image paths in your rendered files to help readers navigate to other files in your repository.
 A relative link is a link that is relative to the current file [Contribution guidelines for this project](docs/CONTRIBUTING.md)

+# Setting up
+To enable automatic feed generation you must add the following line to your site's config.yml file:
+plugins:
+   -jekyll-feed